 The Group 1 Dubai World Cup is over ten furlongs on dirt and is for four-year-olds and upwards.
-It takes place on the final weekend in March at Meydan Racecourse.
-Meydan was built on the existing Nad Al Sheba racecourse site and opened in 2010.
-As this is a dirt race and comes early in the year, it is rare for a European-trained runner to target the prize.
+It takes place on the final weekend in March at Meydan Racecourse and is one of the world’s richest and most prestigious races.

 Famous Dubai World Cup Winners & History

 The Dubai Racing Club was established in 1992 with Nad Al Sheba Racecourse hosting the inaugural Dubai International Jockeys’ Challenge the following year.

 Sheikh Mohammed’s dream was to win his own race for Godolphin and his ambitions were fulfilled in 2000 by Dubai Millennium.
 He had been defeated in the Epsom Derby the previous season but established himself as a true champion, winning in a new record time under Frankie Dettori.

 The famous blue silks of Godolphin have gone on to win the race on a further seven occasions, including the first dual winner in Thunder Snow (2018 and 2019).
 He also suffered disappointment earlier in his career when refusing to race in the Kentucky Derby.
 Thunder Snow was retired to stud in November 2019 having amassed over £12.5 million in prize money.

 The International appeal of the Dubai World Cup is illustrated by 2010 winner Gloria de Campeão, a Brazilian-bred horse trained in France.
 Japan won the race for the first time in 2011 with Victoire Pisa, seventh in the Prix de l’Arc de Triomphe the previous season.

 The race temporarily lost its status as the world’s richest horse race to the Pegasus World Cup.
 Prize money for that event surpassed the Dubai World Cup in 2017 and 2018 but the Pegasus was split into dirt and turf races in 2019.

 Key Dubai World Cup Trials

 The course and distance Group 1 Al Maktoum Challenge was the prep run for Thunder Snow for both of his victories, finishing runner-up in 2018 and 2019.

 Dubai World Cup Betting Trends

 Market leaders won four consecutive times from 2005 to 2008 but the next four winners averaged 14-1.
 Monterosso returned at 20-1 in 2012 with Gloria de Campeão winning at 16-1 in 2001.

 Curlin (4-11) in 2008 and Arrogate (1-3) in 2017 were heavy odds-on favourites to oblige.
 Arrogate was hampered at the start of the race but made smooth progress to pass his thirteen rivals and beat Gun Runner by two and a quarter lengths.

 Dubai World Cup Stats

-Four and five year olds have the best recent record, although their domination was interrupted by Godolphin’s 2014 and 2015 winners.
+- Four and five-year-olds have the best recent record, although their domination was interrupted by Godolphin’s 2014 and 2015 winners.
 African Story won as a seven-year-old and Prince Bishop was a year older.

 Top Trainers and Jockeys

 Singspiel (1997) remains the only winner trained in the UK while there have also been successes for France (Gloria de Campeão) and Japan (Victoire Pisa).

 Saeed bin Suroor has a phenomenal record in the race with 9 winners, all bar Almutawakel (1999) and Prince Bishop (2015) owned by Godolphin.

-Betting on the Dubai World Cup
+Betting on the Dubai World Cup 2021

 The running plans of the leading contenders are published in the racing press.
 888sport offered new customers 5-1 Arrogate (returned 1-3) to a £10 stake in 2017 so it is worth keeping an eye on those special offers.